 An uneven roofline may mean there's a structural issue that requires professional attention.
 Without taking steps to fix or replace it, a sagging roof will continue deteriorating.

-The best type of roofing material for your home in Mountain House will be determined by several factors, including your budget and how often you want to do maintenance.
+The best type of roofing material for your home in Mountain House will depend on a number of factors, including your budget and how often you're willing to do maintenance.

-Asphalt is more budget-friendly, while materials like metal cost more but last longer.
+Asphalt is less costly, while materials like metal cost more but last longer.
 Clay roofing may be beneficial around Mountain House due to its high solar reflectivity.
 Roofs of this type can help you save on cooling costs during the sunny summer months.
 You might be swayed by how environmentally friendly a material is, and opt for something like wood.

-Licensing in California is handled by the Department of Consumer Affairs Contractors State License Board.
-Contractors must have an active license in order to work on roofing projects valued above $500, and in most cases must be bonded.
+In California, licensing is handled by the Department of Consumer Affairs Contractors State License Board.
+Contractors need an active license to work on roofing projects valued above $500, and in most cases must be bonded.

-Generally, the fall or the spring is the best time of year to have your roof replaced.
+Generally, spring or autumn is the best time of year to have your roof replaced.
 In the summer, Mountain House's hot temperatures can slow down the project.